Library & Archives NT

-Library & Archives NT comprises the Northern Territory Library and the two Northern Territory Archives Centres in Darwin and Alice Springs.
-Located in Parliament House in Darwin City, it is the premier public research and archival organisation focused on the history, development and culture of the Northern Territory of Australia.
+Library & Archives NT is the "state" library and archives for the Northern Territory of Australia.
+It has three venues located in Darwin (on the ancestral lands of the Larrakia people) and Alice Springs (on the land of the Arrernte people).
+It is the premier public research and archival organisation focused on the history, development and culture of the Northern Territory.
 The library holds more than 108,000 books and 30,000 items.
 The archive holds Northern Territory Government records, which are normally opened 30 years after they were created.

 The institution resulted from a 2020 merger of the Northern Territory Library and the Northern Territory Archives Service.
 It is within the Department of Families, Housing and Communities.

 Library & Archives NT provides its services to the public through the Northern Territory Library at Parliament House; the Northern Territory Archives Centre in Kelsey Crescent, Millner; at the Alice Springs Reading Room in Hartley Street; and through a range of online channels.

+In August 2023 Tracy Puklowski was appointed as the Library & Archives NT Senior Director, this followed her role as Senior Director for the Northern Territory Government's proposed National Aboriginal Art Gallery in Alice Springs.

 Services

 Library & Archives NT holds the largest collection of books, journals, newspapers and audio-visual materials relating to the Northern Territory.
 The institution provides support to 32 public libraries across the Northern Territory, including many in remote communities, since public libraries "develop community literacy and learning, provide access to the Internet and other technology, build digital skills and act as safe and trusted community spaces".
 It also holds regular events and exhibitions.

 As a member library of National and State Libraries Australia, the organisation collaborated on the creation of the National edeposit system, which enables Australian publishers to upload electronic publications as per legal deposit requirements, and makes eligible publications publicly accessible online.